Counterfeit Dahlonega Gold by Doug Winter – RareGoldCoins.com ……

 The problem is that there just aren’t many interesting contemporary items from this mint.
-Sadly, while the Dahlonega mint has left a fascinating legacy of coins for collectors, there are very few items like patterns or mint records or drawings or items from the original mint left for collectors.
-Around seventeen years ago I was able to purchase a bullion receipt dated 1856 from the mint (a very rare item and, until a small group of these was found a few years back, one of just two that I had ever seen) but my Dahlonega knick-knack collection was pretty slim.
+Sadly, while the Dahlonega Mint has left a fascinating legacy of coins for collectors, there are very few items like patterns, mint records, drawings, or items from the original mint left for collectors.
+Around 17 years ago, I was able to purchase a bullion receipt dated 1856 from the mint (a rare item and, until a small group of these was found a few years back, one of just two that I had ever seen) but my Dahlonega knick-knack collection was pretty slim.

 Until recently, that is.